 The fact that the treatment is carried out under deep sedation minimizes the discomfort caused by normal Subutex withdrawal symptoms.
-During the withdrawal syndrome, the patient is supported by an experienced medical team with expertise in anesthesiology, intensive care, and internal medicine.
+During the withdrawal syndrome, the patient is supported by an experienced medical team with expertise in anesthesiology, intensive levels of care, and internal medicine

 ANR treatment achieves a reset of the biological state of the opioid receptors.
 After the procedure, the patient is prescribed a daily naltrexone regimen.
 Its duration is determined on an individual basis, taking into account the patient’s personal medical history and needs.
-This personalized approach ensures the stabilization of the opioid receptor functional balance.
+This ensures a personalized approach without need for individual therapy and achieves the stabilization of the opioid receptor functional balance.

-ANR differs from other methods for rapid or fast detoxification because it focuses on the biological basis of opioid addiction.
+ANR differs from other methods for rapid or fast opioid drug detox because it focuses on the biological basis of opioid addiction.
 Through the individually monitored and controlled precipitated withdrawal, ANR can bring the neurochemistry of brain opioid receptors and endogenous endorphins to normal levels.